maliahavlicek/ci_mentor_insights/PORTFOLIO_5_DJANGO_ECOMMERCE.md

 ## Lighthouse Audits

-You should run your deployed website pages through lighthouse's audit to check performance, accessibility, best practices and SEO scores.
+You should run your deployed website pages through lighthouse's audit to check performance, accessibility, best practices and scores.
 You should aim to get 85 or higher score. https://web.dev/measure/  If you have lower scores, read the report and follow the links to address the flagged issues.
 You can run this tool from Chrome Dev Tools too against your local machine, but the performance will the worst (I personally ignore my performance results unless it's deployed code.
 I hope for > 60 on that mark, but > 85 on the other 3)

-# SEO
+# E-commerence Business Model
-This site was build with attention to Search Engine Optimization in the following manner:
-- [robots.txt file]() to restrict pages that are should be searched by google, authentication and others are blocked to only allow relevant pages to be searched by google
-- [sitemap.xml file() call out files that exist so browsers can easily crawl site
+In this section discuss your business model, how you use  SEO to get users to your site and how you hope to generate more traffic and get sponsors to back link to your site.

+## Facebook Business Page
+- copy a screenshot of the FB page and the goals of what this fills for building out followers & special content
+## Newsletter Signup
+- copy a screenshot of the signup and the goals of what this fills for building out followers
+## Links
+- sponsored links are flagged with rel="sponsored"
 - social links and other links that go outside domain have `rel="nofollower"` to signal to search engines that those links are not associated with our specific domain
+-
 ## SEO Strategy
 In this section write out the process you used to come up with short tailed and long tailed results to help refine the keywords you came up with.
 You should call out attention to the following:

 ### Keywords
 ### Description
 ### Title
+Call out that you have this set in your base.html so it can be changed per page
 ### Relevant Content
+Call out how you purposefully incorporated keywords into your content, H1, meta data etc.
+### Sitemap
+- [sitemap.xml file]() call out files that exist so browsers can easily crawl site
+### Robots.txt
+- [robots.txt file]() to restrict pages that are should be searched by google, authentication and others are blocked to only allow relevant pages to be searched by google

 # Deployment